Pokémon Mystery Dungeon: Red Rescue Team and Blue Rescue Team

 The first five options make the menu disappear and the game freeze, except for the music.
 The "Storage" option makes the game freeze without the menu disappearing.
 The "h-open" option will return you to the main menu.

 Besides the Debug Room, there is another unused area accessible via these cheat codes:

 |Red Rescue Team (GameShark)||Blue Rescue Team (Action Replay)|

 After activating the code, walk though any warp point in the overworld to access this area.

 Despite the "Makuhita Dojo" area label shown in the overworld menu, this room seems more like a house than a dojo: it has a bed, a fireplace, and many flowerpots.
 The Japanese label "仮マップ" on the lower part of the map means "provisional map".
-Also, it is possible to walk on the table, but not the stairs present on the right.
+Also, it is possible to walk on the table, but not on the stairs present on the right.

 There are two Pokémon NPCs in this room: a Noctowl and a Gulpin, respectively.
 When talked to, they will both give a red "Unregistered dialog script" line.
 If the room is accessed before saving Magnemite, these NPCs will be absent.

 The background music is the same as the one used for Makuhita Dojo mazes.
 Leaving the room (after disabling the cheat code) will send the player to in front of the Makuhita Dojo entrance.

 The graphics and dialogue assigned to these Pokémon are used for various game mechanics, but they can't be fought or recruited by any means; thus, all their data goes unused.

 They can be used as the main character by using the cheat codes below, in which the "????" corresponds to the relative Pokémon ID code.